cyuria/cyuria.github.io/readme.md

 # Cyuria's Thoughts

 This is a place for my thoughts on stuff.
+It also has links to my projects.

 ## Projects (maybe you meant to go to one of these)